-Titanium is sometimes referred to the “space age metal”, and has a low density.
-Titanium is a lustrous, strong, corrosion-resistant transition metal with a silver shade.
-Essentially, Titanium is a chemical element with the symbol Ti and atomic number 22.
-The element exists within a number of mineral deposits, mainly rutile and limonite, which are usually distributed in the Earth’s crust and lithosphere, and it is found in almost all living things, rocks, water bodies, and soils.
+Titanium exists within various mineral ores, mainly rutile and limonite, which are usually distributed in the Earth’s crust and lithosphere, and it is found in almost all living things, rocks, water bodies, and soils.
 It is mined from unconsolidated sediment, intrusive crystalline rocks, and weathered rock.